 Below, we break down the main what home insurance covers, take a deep dive into what these coverage amounts really mean and provide tips on how to make sure you get the most out of your money.

-Homeowners insurance (also known as an HO-3 Policy) typically provides coverage for your home, property and liability, which are split into two sections.
+Homeowners insurance (also known as an HO-3 Policy) covers your dwelling, personal property, other structures, loss of use and liability, which are split into two sections.
 Section I is Property Coverage and Section II is Liability Coverage.
 Within each section, there are a variety of categories that provide full protection to your home, your belongings and your liability.
 Though each insurance company is a bit different, below we break down the main sections of coverage you’ll see when purchasing a policy.

 There are four main categories of coverage within section 1 of your homeowners policy.
 Often referred to as Coverage A-D, these categories break down exactly what portions of your property will be covered in the event of damage.

 The second section of your home insurance coverage is personal liability (also called Coverage E-F).
 Applicable to anyone living in your home that is related to you by blood, marriage or adoption, liability protection helps protect your family in a few ways:

 While homeowners insurance coverage is meant to be a comprehensive plan to protect you from anything that can come your way, there are some exceptions.

 Specific natural disasters, including earthquakes and floods, require a specific endorsement that will need to be added onto your existing policy.
 Some states even require these endorsements if you live in a high-risk area, even though they aren’t included in a traditional policy.
 Other exclusions include maintenance costs, identity theft protection and water damage from issues such as water/sewer backups or sump pump overflows.